Mestaratype/Firjar/README.md

 Thank you for being part of the open-source type community!
 Together, we can build a better, more flexible font for everyone.

----

-## About

-**Mestara** is a type foundry specialized in creating and designing Arabic typefaces.
-Founded by a professional calligrapher and designer, Mestara aims to reflect the beauty, and modernity while respecting traditional calligraphic principles.
-[Visit our website](https://mestara.com)

 ## License